pritykinlab/InterDomain/README.md

 - To perform inter-chromosomal metadomain calling, use the call_metadomains_inter command:
   - call_metadomains_inter path/to/your_file.cool

-The commands are very similar with slight modifications to the hyperparameters.
-The following are the optional arguments for both commands:
+The commands are similar for both intra and inter metadomains, with slight modifications to the hyperparameters.
+The following are the main arguments for both commands:

 - --n_workers: Number of worker processes to use (default: 1; max: number of chromosomes).
 - --label: Label for the output files (default: 'test').